thedataquarry/zola-blog/content/posts/embedded-db-3/index.md

 ### Concurrent benchmark

-Concurrent requests are a much more realistic use case, for example, when a user interface sends multiple queries to the database at the same time.
-The concurrency approach (for now) is different between LanceDB and Elasticsearch, due to the fact that LanceDB (for now) exposes a synchronous client connection, whereas Elasticsearch implements an asynchronous, non-blocking client connection.
+Concurrent requests are a much more realistic use case, for example, when an application sends multiple query requests to the database at the same time.
+The concurrency approach is different between LanceDB and Elasticsearch, due to the fact that LanceDB is embedded and runs in-process, whereas Elasticsearch has a client/server architecture and implements an asynchronous, non-blocking connection via a REST API.

-Concurrent FTS and vector searches on Elasticsearch are performed by using its official async Python client, as per `app.py` [in the repo](https://github.com/prrao87/lancedb-study/blob/d4b89d85b13812a46b2b42cb4a0328a1aff3b952/elasticsearch/app.py).
+In Elasticsearch, concurrent FTS and vector searches are performed by using its official async (non-blocking) Python client, as per `app.py` [in the repo](https://github.com/prrao87/lancedb-study/blob/d4b89d85b13812a46b2b42cb4a0328a1aff3b952/elasticsearch/app.py).

-The `concurrent.futures.ThreadPoolExecutor` class is used in Python, allowing the user to run multi-threaded queries via a custom FastAPI endpoint.
+To run queries concurrently LanceDB, a FastAPI app is built on top of the in-process database, and the `concurrent.futures.ThreadPoolExecutor` is used to allow the user to run multiple concurrent queries via the thread pool.
 See the code for the FastAPI app that's built on top of LanceDB [here](https://github.com/prrao87/lancedb-study/blob/main/lancedb/app.py).

-{% note(header="Note") %}
+{% warning() %}
-The LanceDB multi-threaded connection is limited to run on 4 worker threads.
-It was observed that increasing the number of threads was detrimental to performance (see below sections) due to the overhead of context switching between the CPU-bound embedding generation and I/O-bound querying.
+The LanceDB FastAPI app's thread pool is limited to 4 threads in this study.
+It's recommended to experiment with increasing the number of threads up to 32 to find the optimal number for your use case.
 {% end %}

 The FTS search takes in a FastAPI `Request` object and the search query, and returns a list of `SearchResult` objects, which are Pydantic models that contain specific fields that are validated prior to returning the response.